Many people are searching for the answer to how long does espresso last with an express aim for enjoying the freshest possible espresso shot.

 On your first few attempts, use cheap coffee beans, the cheapest you can find.
 You don’t want to spoil any expensive or good beans.

-Something not to do at all is use your speciality beans or top quality beans with complex flavors as you will end up spoiling them, possibly ruining the great taste of their natural flavor.
+Something not to do at all is use your specialty beans or top quality beans with complex flavors as you will end up spoiling them, possibly ruining the great taste of their natural flavor.

 The technique of flavoring your coffee beans after roasting is completely effortless and is a very natural way of adding a natural flavor to coffee beans.